 This keyword provides the list of angles chosen to be converted in double angles (i.e. defined by the angles obtained by projection of the vectors onto two suitable perpendicular planes) in order to avoid the indetermination around 180 degrees).
+This option is not compatible with INTLMIXED, page 167.
 The labels used for the angles are those provided by a previous automatic generation of internal coordinates computed in a test run (TESTREDU keyword).

 Double angles have to be defined at the starting of the optimization.
-If any single angle approaches $180^{\circ}$ the program stops with a message.
-For this reason, it is strongly recommended foresee before the optimization which are the angles that may evolve to close to $180^{\circ}$ degree and protect them making them explicitly double.
-A less recommendable alternative is to set an ANGTODOUBLE value very small ( $< 90^{\circ}$ ) so as to make double any eventual tricky angle.
+If any single angle approaches 180° the program stops with a message.
+For this reason, it is strongly recommended foresee before the optimization which are the angles that may evolve to close to 180° degree and protect them making them explicitly double.
+A less recommendable alternative is to set an ANGTODOUBLE value very small ($< 90^{\circ}$) so as to make double any eventual tricky angle.
 Such a procedure requires less effort to the user but must be used with caution as the number of angles and dihedrals based on them may explode.